-The overarching goal of this rotation is to build upon the knowledge and skills previously learned in order to fully participate in hospital pharmacy operations and services.
-Steps to achieving this goal include exploring as many experiences as possible, being confident in the performance of daily tasks, finding value and application in the rotation for your future career, and having a complete understanding of an institutional pharmacist's role in the healthcare system.
+The overarching goal of this rotation is to build upon the knowledge and skills learned in the previous 4 years in order to fully participate in hospital pharmacy operations and services.
+Steps to achieving this goal include exploring as many experiences as possible, being confident in the performance of daily tasks, finding value and application in the rotation for a future career, and having a complete understanding of an institutional pharmacist's role in the healthcare system.
 (Total 160 hours)